Brooks Ghost 10 Review

 This also translates into a single-density forefoot on the Ghost 10, which is different than the dual-density design of the Ghost 9.

-Combine these updates, and you get a softer ride – both under the heel and the forefoot.
+Combine these updates, and you get a softer ride under the heel and the forefoot.
 While the cushioned insole inside the upper delivers a similar cushioning level, the softened midsole foam changes the Ghost 10’s ride character.
-The forefoot is softer, as the entire midsole thickness is constructed using a single density (and more peaceful) foam.
+The forefoot is softer, as the entire midsole thickness is constructed using a single-density (and more peaceful) foam.

 That said, the rearfoot doesn’t lack support.
 The crash pads in the lower midsole are firmer than the upper portion, and these structures keep the midsole stable.
 It is also essential to highlight the higher arch flare of the Ghost 10’s midsole.
 This change in the sidewall design makes the shoe feel more supportive under the arch than Ghost 8 and 9.

-The transition quality is average, as the softer midsole slows down the loading process.
-This is particularly noticeable under the forefoot, where the softer and more flexible base makes the push-offs a bit lazier.
+The transition quality is average, as the softer midsole slows the loading process.
+This is particularly noticeable under the forefoot, where the softer, more flexible base makes the push-offs a bit lazier.

-So depending on how you like your neutral trainer served, the Brooks Ghost 10’s adds softness could be viewed as a double-edged sword.
+So, depending on how you like your neutral trainer served, the Brooks Ghost 10’s added softness could be viewed as a double-edged sword.
 A softer midsole makes for a plusher ride experience, but at the same time, you’ll miss the rock-solid stability of the Ghost 8 and 9.

 Nonetheless, the Ghost 10 is a great neutral shoe for training runs of any distance.
 It has ample cushioning for a marathon and is stable enough for a quick treadmill run.